-Absolutely!
 I’ve been able to heal myself and reverse the majority of my health issues that stemmed from leaky gut first-hand through a combination of diet, lifestyle, herbs and energy medicine.
 My committed clients have also been able to heal their gut with great success.

 How long does it take to heal your gut?

 Ultimately the rate at which you heal your gut depends on where you’re at from a clinical standpoint when you start addressing it, your genetics, how old you are, what caused your leaky gut, how long you’ve had it, what else is going on with your health/lifestyle/diet/stress, and how consistent you can remain once you’ve “cracked the code”.

 - Keep in mind: there is no “One Size Fits All” approach when it comes to healing your gut!
-If you’re on that journey, the path is not linear and it requires a customized, holistic, multi-dimensional approach that takes TIME!
+If you’re on this journey, the path is not linear and it requires a customized, holistic, multi-dimensional approach that takes TIME!
 Everyone’s timeline is different.